-Stigma, homophobia, and discrimination put gay and bisexual men of all races and ethnicities at risk for multiple physical and mental health problems, and may affect whether they seek and are able to receive high-quality health services, including HIV testing, treatment, and other prevention services.
+Stigma, homophobia, and discrimination put gay and bisexual men of all races/ethnicities at risk for multiple physical and mental health problems and may affect whether they seek and are able to receive high-quality health services, including HIV testing, treatment, and other prevention services.

 What CDC Is Doing

-CDC's approach to addressing the HIV epidemic among African American gay and bisexual men involves three areas of commitment:
+CDC is addressing HIV among African American gay and bisexual men with three areas of commitment:

 - Engaging African American gay and bisexual communities and strategic partners.

 - Expanding and focusing on the prevention strategies and programs with the greatest impact.